Mark Glassmaker

 Mark and Cindy Glassmaker have been married for 28 years, and their business, Alaska Fishing with Mark Glassmaker, has been operating since 1990.
 Over the past 34 years guiding on the Kenai River, we’ve witnessed many changes.
 Through early diversification and the dedication of our entire guide staff and team, we’ve built and maintained what we believe is the premier Kenai River fishing experience.
 We take great pride in our work and in the reputation our business stands for.
 Your trip becomes part of that legacy, and we are committed to making it exceptional.
 Every outing is approached with 100% effort and service, ensuring that your Alaska fishing trips not only meets but exceeds expectations.

 Releasing Fish.
 Do it Right Whether you intend to catch and release fish or not, knowing how to properly release fish is a good skill for every angler to acquire.
-You may want to release a fish that is too small to keep, or you may have to release fish because of size or species …
+You may want to release a fish that is too small to keep, or you may have to release a fish because of size or …

 Alaska Steelhead Fishing